Looking into buying yourself an electric bike but unsure how complicated it will be to ride? Don’t worry!

 Electric bikes tend to have a lower center of gravity than standard bikes.
 Because of the extra weight of the bike and the motor being low on the bike, it makes tighter turns more difficult.
 And, if you’re going at a fast speed, turning a corner will take much more caution because you can end up more towards the middle of the road you’re turning onto.

-One of the best ways to do this is to stop pedaling as you enter the curve and try and gently apply the breaks before you go into it… just as you would when taking a tight turn in a car.
+One of the best ways to do this is to stop pedaling as you enter the curve and try and gently apply the brakes before you go into it… just as you would when taking a tight turn in a car.

 Another way to make a turn is to carefully take your bike out away from the turn coming up (but first check traffic on either side), which then allows you to turn tightly onto the road or path you’ll end up on.
 This can be compared to how a large truck or trailer makes its turns.

 Just be aware of how fast you’re going when a curve is visible in front of you, so you can slow down as you need to.
 Practicing turns in low-traffic areas will make it easy to venture into traffic eventually.

 8. Brake Slowly and Early on an E-bike

 Be careful braking as well, as braking too suddenly while going downhill or going at a high speed can cause you to be thrown over the front of the handles or the bike to skid.
-Break earlier than you might think as well!
+Brake earlier than you might think as well!

 This is especially true if you’re riding on dirt or gravel.
 Braking while going downhill may cause an unwanted skid (this happened to me the first time I rode downhill on dirt and it was a little scary).
 And if it’s a steep hill, or you’re going fast, this could lead to an accident.